reimagined/resolve/docs/advanced-techniques.md

 | `deleteSecret` | Takes a unique ID as an argument and returns a promise that resolves if the secret was successfully deleted.                                |

 > **NOTE:** The unique ID of an existing or deleted secret cannot be reused.
 If you pass a previously used ID to the `setSecret` function, an exception is raised.

-pass such ID to the `setSecret` function, an exception is raised.

 The secrets manager stores secrets in the 'secrets' table within the event store.
 To change the table name, use the event store adapter's `secretsTableName` option: